justfoolingaround/animdl/readme.md

 - Operates with full efficiency and speed by using Python's generator functions to their full capacity.
 - Supports downloading with [Internet Download Manager](https://www.internetdownloadmanager.com/) optionally.
 - Supports streaming with [`mpv`](https://github.com/mpv-player/mpv/), an incredibly efficient, fast and light-weight dependency.
-- Supports streaming with `vlc`, which might require some easy configurations to make it work.
+- Supports streaming with [`vlc`](https://www.videolan.org/vlc/), which might require some configurations to make it work.

 ### Usage